Raffaele Fiorini: Biography

-Up to the first half of the nineteenth century, violin making in Italy had come to a standstill, but during the second half of the century, Raffaele Fiorini gave new impulse to it.

-Thanks to him, born in Musiano di Pianoro, the luthier's ancient Art was brought back to a new life.
+Up to the first half of the nineteenth century, violin making in Italy had come to a standstill, but during the second half of the century, Fiorini gave new impulse to it, the Luthier's ancient art was brought back to life.

-He took by himself several apprentices who, in their turn, continued his tradition with good success during the following century.
-One can say that today any Bolognese luthier has his roots in this school.

-These are among the best bowed instrument makers of the 20th century in Italy:

-Augusto Pollastri, first of this renowned luthier family, started his career as an apprentice in Raffaele Fiorini's studio.
-Augusto showed a remarkable artistic gift and took the firm's responsibility upon himself when Raffaele, towards the end of his life, could not manage the workshop.
-After Raffaele Fiorini's death Augusto Pollastri managed one of the most important luthier's Atelier in Bologna for thirty years, helped also by his brother Gaetano.
-Augusto's total production was not very high in number, yet it was of an astounding quality and class.
+He took several apprentices who, in their turn, continued his tradition during the following century.
+Many Bolognese luthiers have his roots in this school, including some of the bowed instrument makers of the 20th century in Italy: Augusto Pollastri, first of this luthier family, started his career as an apprentice in Fiorini's studio.
+Augusto took the firm's responsibility upon himself when Fiorini could not manage the workshop.
+After Fiorini's death Augusto Pollastri managed a luthier's Atelier in Bologna for thirty years, helped by his brother Gaetano.
+Augusto's total production was not high in number, yet it was of a high quality.
 Pollastri's instruments are today considered legendary and the model developed by him is one on the most copied in the world, besides the classical ones.
 In fact the number of fake instruments and imitations one could come across is much greater than the number of originals.

 Gaetano, Augusto's brother, continued after his death, reaching very good results too.